Oneness (Jack DeJohnette album)

-Oneness is an album by Jack DeJohnette with Michael Cain, Jerome Harris and Don Alias, recorded in 1997 and released on the ECM label.
+Oneness is an album by Jack DeJohnette, recorded in January 1997 and released on ECM Records later that year.
+The quartet features bassist and guitarist Jerome Harris, percussionist Don Alias, and pianist Michael Cain.

 Reception

-The Allmusic review by Stephen Thomas Erlewine states, "Oneness stands as a welcome, minimalist and challenging effort from DeJohnette".
+The AllMusic review by Stephen Thomas Erlewine states, "Oneness stands as a welcome, minimalist and challenging effort from DeJohnette."

 Track listing

 All compositions by Jack DeJohnette except where noted.